darthdeus/comfy/README.md

   is flexible enough, but it is an ongoing effort to improve the codebase.
 That being said, almost everything you find in comfy should work to a reasonable extent.

+While comfy is ready to use, the codebase is far from clean.
+The engine evolves rapidly as we work on our games, and there are many parts that can and will be improved.
+Comfy is being released before it is 100% perfect, because even in its current state it can be very well used to make 2D games.

+There may be a few oddities you may run into, and some internals are planned to be re-done, but anything covered by the examples should 100% work.
+We have been using comfy internally for over 6 months, and a large part of its codebase has been ported from our previous OpenGL based engine.
+This doesn't mean the engine is mature, but we have had real players play our games made with comfy.

 # Contributing